yokaiAG/Stage2019/README.md

 This repository contains files used during my internship.

 ## Overview
+- DataAnalysis: some stats on the datasets.
 - Code: contains all python codes and jupyter notebooks.
-- DataAnalysis: some stats on the datasets.
 - PsiResults: results on the different datasets (psi model, psi emul, and comparisons between them).
 Also contains plots used for the journal and the internship report.

-Lastly i will introduce the datasets (available on khiva at /home/vendeville/Stage2019/Datasets/).
+First I introduce the datasets (available on khiva at /home/vendeville/Stage2019/Datasets/).
 They are not uploaded on github due to their size.

+## Datasets
+You will find those on khiva at /home/vendeville/Stage2019/Datasets/.
+- `wcano_rtid.txt` twitter trace for wcano (twid ts uid rtid).
+Exactly as you provided it to me at the beginning of the internship (i.e. the end of the trace has been cut because no retweets)
+- `russian_rtid.txt` twitter trace for russian (twid ts uid rtid).
+- `weibo_rtid.txt` trace for weibo (twid ts uid rtid).
+- `weibo_adjList.txt` complete adjacency list for weibo's real graph.
+Each line is: leader_id follower_id.
+- `weibo_filtered_adjList.txt` adjacency list for weibo's real graph except users that are not present in the trace have been excluded.
+This is the one to use when computing the model psis.

+## DataAnalysis
+The names of the folders and files pretty much speak for themselves.
+Generally for each dataset you will find statistics about the distribution of lambda,mu and the graph structure (for star, cascade).

 ## Code